 Looking to the Future

-So far, the coins have gone over extremely well.
+So far, the safety coins have gone over extremely well.

 While tokens of appreciation often come in the form of t-shirts, hats, or other small items, coins are more of a tangible honor; they say more than an everyday t-shirt can, and often hold a higher esteem in the eyes of employees.